Comparisons13 min read

 Is Crello the same as VistaCreate?

 Yes — Crello rebranded to VistaCreate in 2022 after being acquired by VistaGroup, the same company behind VistaPrint.
-Same tool, new name, continued development.
+Same tool, new name, ongoing development.

 Can I use Canva for free in 2026?

 Absolutely.
-Canva's free plan remains one of the most generous in the design tool space — you get access to over a million assets, basic templates, and 5GB of storage.
-The main limitations are access to Pro templates, Magic Studio AI tools, and the brand kit, all of which require a paid plan at around $15/month.
-For a lot of casual users, the free plan is honestly enough to get by.
+Canva's free plan is one of the most generous in the design tool world — you get over a million assets, basic templates, and 5GB of storage.
+The main limits are access to Pro templates, Magic Studio AI tools, and the brand kit, which all require a paid plan around $15/month.
+For casual users, the free plan honestly does the job.

 Which tool is better for Instagram Stories specifically?

-This is closer than you'd expect.
-VistaCreate has a genuine edge for animated Stories because animation is baked into its templates from the start rather than added as an afterthought.
-Canva wins on sheer template volume and variety.
+This one's closer than expected.
+VistaCreate has a real edge for animated Stories because animation is part of its templates from the start rather than added later.
+Canva wins on sheer template variety.
 If animation is your priority, lean VistaCreate.
 If you want more options to choose from, go Canva.

 Does Crello / VistaCreate have AI design features?

-In 2026, VistaCreate has basic AI-assisted tools — primarily a background remover and some smart resize functionality — but it doesn't come close to matching Canva's Magic Studio suite.
-If AI-powered design is a priority for you, Canva is significantly further ahead.
-It's not even a close comparison at this point.
+In 2026, VistaCreate has basic AI tools — mainly a background remover and smart resize — but it doesn't come close to Canva's Magic Studio suite.
+If AI-powered design matters to you, Canva is significantly further ahead.
+It's not a close comparison honestly.

 Can I schedule social media posts directly from Canva?

 Yes.
-Canva Pro includes a built-in content planner that lets you schedule and publish directly to Instagram, Facebook, LinkedIn, Pinterest, and X (formerly Twitter).
-VistaCreate doesn't offer this — you'd need to pair it with a separate scheduling tool like Buffer Buffer or Later Later.
+Canva Pro includes a content planner that schedules and publishes directly to Instagram, Facebook, LinkedIn, Pinterest, and X (formerly Twitter).
+VistaCreate doesn't offer this — you'd need to pair it with a separate tool like Buffer Buffer or Later Later.

 Which is better for a complete beginner?

-Both tools are accessible for beginners, but VistaCreate's cleaner, less feature-heavy interface has a slightly gentler learning curve — you're not staring down 15 sidebar options when all you want to do is change a font.
-That said, Canva's tutorial ecosystem — YouTube guides, community posts, official help docs built up over 10+ years — is vastly larger.
-Answers to your questions are always one search away, and that counts for a lot when you're figuring things out at 11pm before a deadline.
-For most beginners, Canva's support resources tip the balance in its favor.
+Both tools are beginner-friendly, but VistaCreate's cleaner, less feature-heavy interface has a slightly gentler learning curve — fewer sidebar options cluttering the screen when all you want to do is change a font.
+That said, Canva's tutorial ecosystem — YouTube guides, community posts, official docs built up over 10+ years — is vastly larger.
+Answers to your questions are one search away, and that counts when you're problem-solving at 11pm before a deadline.
+For most beginners, Canva's support resources tip things in its favor.